 New College at the University of Toronto is committed to ensuring that our community of students, faculty, librarians, and staff are safe and informed during the COVID-19 pandemic.
 This page will be dedicated to resources and updates for the NEW community from New College, U of T, and the Faculty of Arts & Science.
 We sincerely appreciate your ongoing patience and flexibility in this difficult and ever-changing time.

-Information on New College services for Winter 2021 can be found below.
+Updates on New College services are available below.

 New College Services

 The New College Registrar’s Office continues to be open and provide service to students remotely during regular business hours.
 See their page for more information.

 The DG Ivey Library is closed.
 Assistance is still available through email and online appointments.
 See their page for more information.